-A diastasis has been observed in children presenting with early-onset scoliosis, with generalized low tone, and children born prematurely.
-Children are unable to recruit their rectus abdominus muscles effectively during everyday activities and we see often see that they have become very good at hiding this with ‘motor tricks’.
+Diastasis has been observed in children presenting with early-onset scoliosis, with generalized low tone, and children born prematurely.
+Children are unable to recruit their rectus abdominus muscles effectively during everyday activities and we often see that they have become very good at hiding this with ‘motor tricks’.
 A child born with CP, Down Syndrome, developmental delay, or an omphalocele will all need a different treatment plan.

 We need to ask ourselves if we think this diastasis is causing difficulties in every single case.
-If tape and the taping protocol are to be used, will depend on the results of our assessment and the treatment goals.
+If tape and the taping protocol are to be used, we will depend on the results of our assessment and the treatment goals.

-Children with a cDRA present with a clear body function problem but treatment will differ greatly and should always be custom made.
+Children with a cDRA present with a clear body function problem but treatment will differ greatly and should always be custom-made.

 Join Esther de Ru, pediatric physiotherapist, for this on-demand 90-minute presentation to address the challenging questions posed above and treatment options for congenital diastasis recti abdominis.